opensearch-project/dashboards-assistant/GETTING_STARTED_GUIDE.md

 1. Setup a 2.12+ OpenSearch cluster with OpenSearch Dashboards by following the options here: https://opensearch.org/docs/latest/install-and-configure/
    1. Note: If you are using a min distribution, there are required OpenSearch and OpenSearch Dashboards plugin to run the assistant.
-      1. Required OpenSearch plugins: ML-Commons, Flow Framework, and Observability
+      1. Required OpenSearch plugins: ML-Commons, Flow Framework, Skill, SQL, and Observability
       2. Required OpenSearch Dashboard plugins: Dashboard Assistant, Dashboard Observability
 2. Enable the following settings to enable the features:
    1. To enable the chat assistant feature, set `assistant.chat.enabled` to `true` and `assistant.chat.rootAgentName` to `"Root agent"` in the `opensearch_dashboards.yml` file.